Below is a list of some common insurance terms and definitions.

 Loops and segments: These refer to specific boxes on a CMS1500 claim form.
 This language is used primarily by clearinghouses and payers.

-Medicare crossover: Medicare is a unique payer in that they’ll submit a secondary claim on your behalf, if the client’s plan has a secondary insurance.
-This is referred to as a crossover and will take place after Medicare has processed the primary claim, so long as the client’s Coordination of Benefits is set up.
+Medicare crossover: Medicare is a unique payer in that they’ll submit a secondary claim on your behalf if the client has their Coordination of Benefits set up.
+This is referred to as a crossover claim and will take place after Medicare has processed the primary claim.
 We recommend contacting Medicare to confirm whether or not they’ll submit a crossover claim on your behalf.
+For more information, see Medicare crossover claims.

 Out-of-pocket max: This refers to the maximum amount of money that a client will have to pay out of their own pocket.
-Once they’ve accumulated this total amount in charges for services, everything in-network will be covered at 100%.
+Once they’ve accumulated this total amount in charges for services, the insurance payer is expected to cover remaining billable services.

 Payer control number: This is a unique reference number that a payer assigns to a claim once it’s entered into their system.
-When contacting a payer about a specific claim, use this number, not the clearinghouse reference number, to help them locate it.
+When contacting a payer about a specific claim, use this number, not the Clearinghouse Reference number.
+For more information, see Using claim reference numbers.

 Payer ID: This is a unique number used to identify payers for electronic claim submission.
-Payer IDs are typically unique in SimplePractice, but some insurance ID cards will list them.
+Payer IDs are typically unique to SimplePractice, but some will match the one listed on the client’s insurance ID card.
+To learn more, see Adding insurance payers and selecting the correct payer ID.

-Payer Portal: Most insurance companies have a payer portal where providers and/or clients can log in.
-In the payer portal, a provider can check the status of claims and review remittance advice.
+Payer portal: Most insurance companies have a payer portal where providers and/or clients can log in.
+In the payer portal for some payers, a provider can check the status of claims and review remittance advice.

-Payment Reports: Payment Reports are SimplePractice’s version of ERAs.
+Payment Reports: Payment Reports are SimplePractice’s version of Electronic Remittance Advices (ERAs).
 When you receive a Payment Report, our system will automatically add that payment information to the services.
+For more details, see ERAs in SimplePractice (Payment Reports).

 PTAN: A Provider Transaction Access Number is a unique number Medicare assigns to clinicians in their network.
 This number is needed when submitting an enrollment to Medicare through SimplePractice.
 You can contact Medicare directly to confirm your PTAN.